Kushredoc/OpenAg-MVP/README.md

     - Drag the sub-directory 'OpenAg-MVP to the 'Documents' directory
     - Drag the sub-directory 'python' to the 'pi' directory

 - initialized shelf with the persistent variables.
-Run from the terminal, or open Python and run the file.
+Double click on the file /home/pi/pythin/setup.py, and Python will open.
+Click on Run menu, then Run Module sub-menu and run the file.

-> python /home/pi/python/setup.py
+**NOTE** In my setup, the python icon runs version 3, while clicking a file runs 2.7.9; due to significant differences between versions you have to have consistency with what is run.

 - From a terminal, type: